maxxiimo/the-front-end-manifesto/appendix-7.md

 3. [Font Factory][]

     > Fonts fall into logical categories, e.g. Serif or Script etc. But within a category, there are many subtitles, so we have assigned each font a specific sub-category that best describes the unique elements of a font.
 Each of the primary categories below have further categories to explore.

+4. [Type Classifications][Type Class]

+    > Adobe typefaces are organized in the Type Classification pop-up menu according to a simplified version of the internationally recognized system adopted by the Association Typographique Internationale (ATypI).

 5. [Typeface Classifications][Classifications]